MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-security-governance-and-compliance.md

 ### Automate deployments

 You can save time and reduce errors by automating deployments.
 Reduce the deployment complexity of end-to-end data landing zones, data integrations, and data products by creating reuseable code templates.
 This minimizes the time to deploy or redeploy solutions.
-For more information, see [DataOps Overview](organize-data-operations.md)
+For more information, see [Intro to DevOps and Automation](organize-data-operations.md)

 ### Lock resources for production workloads